Pan-skillet salmon in lemon butter sauce

-Get the easy recipe for pan-seared salmon in lemon butter sauce that makes a wonderful lunch or dinner.
-With accompaniments, tips, and more.
+Prepared on the stove top, this pan-seared salmon with a delicious homemade lemon butter sauce makes a wonderful lunch or dinner.

 Salmon in lemon butter sauce is a simple recipe, but I assure you the result is a real treat for the mouth.
 Even for those who do not like seafood.